Projects per year

 I have published in journals such as Human Relations, Journal of Applied Psychology, Journal of Management, Journal of Occupational and Organizational Psychology, Journal of Organizational Behaviour and Journal of Vocational Behavior.
 My research has been funded by grants from sources such as the Economic and Social Research Council, British Academy, Engineering and Physical Sciences Research Council, the Health and Safety Executive and the Institution of Occupational Safety and Health.

-I have served as Editor-in-Chief of European Journal of Work and Organizational Psychology (2015-2019), and I am currently an associate editor of both the British Journal of Management (from 2014).
+I have served as Editor-in-Chief of European Journal of Work and Organizational Psychology (2015-2019), and I am currently an associate editor of the British Journal of Management (from 2014).
 I am also series co-editor for Springer's handbook series in occupational health sciences.
-I also currently serve on the editorial boards of Human Relations and Journal of Management.
+I also currently serve on the editorial board of Human Relations.
 I previously served terms as associate editors at both Human Relations and Journal of Occupational and Organizational Psychology.

 Key Research Interests